pombase/genome_changelog/readme.md

 * `--output_locations_file`: the file where the diff in locations will be stored.
 * `--output_qualifiers_file`: the file where the diff in qualifiers will be stored.

-From now on the instructions, are to perform the analysis for all pombase svn revisions.
+From now on the instructions, are to perform the analysis for pombase svn revisions.

 ## Getting the data